 When most people think of Planet of the Apes, they think of the classic 1968 film starring Charlton Heston, Roddy McDowall, and Maurice Evans, or perhaps the ultimately forgettable 2001 remake starring Mark Wahlberg — not the novel by Pierre Boulle.
 This may largely be because the original novel was written in French.
 Despite what you might think, Tim Burton didn't make up the ending to the 2001 movie; it's actually closer to the original book than the 1968 movie.
 But in the book, it made a kind of sense and followed naturally from the events in the story, instead of being tacked-on surreal randomness.

 Pierre Boulle also wrote The Bridge Over The River Kwai (and its sequels) - which also suffers from this trope, as most people can only recall the famous movie starring Sir Alec Guinness.

 The vast majority of people who have seen Forrest Gump aren't even aware that a book exists.
 (If you thought he got up to a lot of hijinks in the movie...)

 The classic 1931 film Little Caesar gets a permanent mention in all accounts of film history for practically creating the whole gangster genre (making it the great-granddaddy of The Sopranos).
 What every account leaves out is that it's based on a novel by W. R. Burnett.

-Movies based on Alan Moore's work for DC usually follow this trope pretty well, though, because of his disgust with working with them (and hence Warner Brothers Films); he often insists his name be taken off the projects.
+Movies based on Alan Moore's work for DC usually follow this trope pretty well, though, because of his disgust with working with them (and hence Warner Bros.); he often insists his name be taken off the projects.